- published by LaborMedia 97 oraganizing committee in Seoul,

 FURTHER RECOMMENDED ACTION: Please send

-telegrams/telexes/faxes/express/airmail letters in English, Korean or your own language:
+telegrams/telexes/faxes/express/airmail letters in English, Korean or your own

 -urging authorities to ensure that the Human Rights Film Festival go on.